vippsas/vipps-psp-api/vipps-psp-api.md

 ```

 # Recurring payments

+> NOTE: We are currently not onboarding new PSP partners to Passthrough Recurring Payments due to challenges with user experience under PSD2.
+We will come back shortly with more information.

 The PSP API supports recurring payments, allowing the PSP to
 perform recurring payments through Vipps, while retaining full transactional